18, Barmoudah 1741 (Saturday, 26 April 2025)

-Sunday of the Third week of the Holy Lent
+Saturday of the First week of the Holy Fifty Days

 Vespers